simon-v/bchinfo.org/_data/devdocs/en/examples/payment_processing.md

 modern Linux package managers and [directly from Google.][protobuf]
 Non-Google protocol buffer compilers are available for a variety of programming languages.
-You will also need a copy of the PaymentRequest [Protocol Buffer description][core paymentrequest.proto] from the Bitcoin Core source code.
+You will also need a copy of the PaymentRequest [Protocol Buffer description][core paymentrequest.proto] from the Bitcoin Cash Node source code.

 {% endautocrossref %}